pivotal/docs-tap/tap-gui/install-tap-gui.hbs.md

 # Install Tanzu Application Platform GUI

-This topic describes how to install Tanzu Application Platform GUI from the Tanzu Application Platform package repository.
+This topic tells you how to install Tanzu Application Platform GUI (commonly called TAP GUI) from the Tanzu Application Platform package repository.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install
 > Tanzu Application Platform GUI.